 Because the Possibly and Likely grade respectively have 0 and 29 customers according to the dashboard, this batch segment contains 29 “promising” customers in total.

 Now, you can setup activation on the segment.
 For instance, you can send an email (such as special champaign information) to the customers who might churn in near future to prevent their churn.

 Understand predictive model and tune it to achieve higher accuracy

 Machine learning on real-world data is not simple, and is sometimes inaccurate or results in undesired prediction result.
 You can use auxiliary information, provided at the bottom of the Predictive Scoring view to understand and improve your predictive scoring:

 Statistics of your audience are shown with an estimated accuracy of prediction:

 Plus, you can visually confirm which attributes strongly contribute to the prediction and what kind of values exist in each attribute:

-Reviewing the information provided in this predictive scoring tutorial, you can see that customer service calls positively contributes to customer churn, and that no international plan leads to lower churn rate.
+Reviewing the information, you can see that customer service calls positively contributes to customer churn, and that no international plan leads to lower churn rate.